 Yes, I have coded my websites by myself!
-Today WordPress is a full fledged CMS you rather use for your whole site where the blog is just part of it.
+By 2011 WordPress was a full fledged CMS you rather used for your whole site where the blog is just part of it.

-Many people do not use the blog “module” at all.
-WordPress is really advanced when it comes to features, extensibility and customization.
+Many people did not use the blog “module” at all.
+WordPress as a CMS is really advanced when it comes to features, extensibility and customization.

 In the early years I hated all WordPress themes.
 I’d take a theme and customized it until it looked a bit better.

 As I’m not a designer I just stripped most styles.
 Over the years the themes got better and better but most of them still looked like diaries for teenage girls and poor poets.

 When looking around again for a great clean and minimalist theme in 2011 I was overwhelmed be the sheer number of highest quality themes.